backslashxx/mountify/README.md

 - Magic mount drastically increases mount count, making detection possible (zimperium)
 - OverlayFS mounting with ext4 image upperdir is detectable due to it creating device nodes on /proc/fs, while yes ext4 /data as overlay source is possible, who uses that nowadays?
 - F2FS /data as overlay source fails with native casefolding (ovl_dentry_weird), so only sdcardfs users can use /data as overlay source.
-- Frankly I dont see a way to this module mounting situation, this shit is more of a shitty band-aid
+- Frankly, I dont see a way to this module mounting situation, this shit is more of a shitty band-aid

 ## Usage
 ### Module mount
-by default, mountify will mount all modules with a system folder. `mountify_mounts=2` If this is not an intended behavior, edit config.sh
+by default, mountify mounts all modules with a system folder.
+To mount specific modules only, edit config.sh

 - `mountify_mounts=1` then modify modules.txt to list modules you want mounted